 While ants may be one of the most hardworking creates alive, they can be a nuisance if they make their way indoors.
 They’re small, so you may not notice them until you have a large problem on your hands.
 You don’t necessarily want to put down poisonous ant killers in your home if you have kids or pets because they can accidentally get into it.

-Generally speaking, there are five types of any killer available, excluding the type you create in your home.
-Although people argue for one or the other being the best ant killer, results vary from person to person.
-The five types of ant killers include:
+Generally speaking, for pest control, there are five types available to control ants effectively, excluding the type you create in your home.
+Although people argue for one or the other being more effective, results vary from person to person.
+The five types of ant killers for pest control include:

 Ants hide in your cabinets, walls, and appliances.
 They love to sneak in and you won’t see them until there are dozens.
 Since you can’t actually see right where the ants are coming from, using bait stations are nice.
-This insecticide uses liquid bait.
-They come designed to attract most household types of ants, and they eat the bait when they come upon it.
+This insecticide uses liquid ant bait.
+They come designed to attract most household types of ants, including fire ants and carpenter ants, and they eat the bait when they come upon it.
+The most popular ant bait in this category is the Terro Liquid Ant Bait, which is very effective.
+The Terro Ant Bait kills all common household ants including fire ants and carpenter ants.

 The syringes are child-proof, and there are no smells with the gel.
 It gives you precision control over how much gel you expel at one time, and you can easily use the syringe to get it into tight spaces.

-Gels give you precision accuracy when you use them as the best ant killer, and they’re easy to apply.
+Gels give you precision accuracy when you use them to kill ants, and the ant killer is easy to apply.

 Another way to control ants back at their source is by using granular baits.
 This allows you to simultaneously target the ants in your home while you target their colony.
 Some of these granular baits contain a biodegradable fungus that is naturally-occuring, but it’s slower to work.
 Once the ants eat the granulas, they carry it back to the colony.
 It gets in the colony and can wipe it out within 24 hours.
 If you have a particular type of ant, you can get specific granular bait to target them.